IHEfty/Ruretto-dev/scripts/README.md

 # $1Gambler

-**$1Gambler** is a simple and interactive gambling game built using the Tender programming language.
+**$1Gambler** is a simple and interactive gambling game built using the [**Tender**](https://github.com/2dprototype/tender).
 Players can place bets and experience the thrill of gambling in a user-friendly environment.

 ## Table of Contents